jay3sh/mepage/_posts/2012-10-11-when-your-git-branch-diverges-from-your-remote.md

 layout: post
 title: "When your git branch diverges from your remote"
 ---
-"When your git branch diverges from your remote"
+When your git branch diverges from your remote
 ===
 This is a tricky state and in past when I occasionally got myself into it I could never cleanly recover from it.
 Until now.
 I just found a clean way.